This guide explains what it means when the Cadillac ABS light stays on, common problems, and how to troubleshoot the Anti-lock Brake System (ABS).

 A faulty ABS wheel speed sensor is the most common problem that triggers the ABS light to stay on in a Cadillac vehicle.
 Cadillac vehicles have four ABS wheel speed sensors, one for each wheel.
 To find out which is faulty, follow the steps below to read the codes from the ABS module.

 Possible problems that can trigger the ABS light on a Cadillac include:

 - A faulty or dirty wheel speed sensor,

 - Bad ABS module

 - Blown fuse

 Any of these issues can trigger the Cadillac ABS light to stay on.

 How to Read and Reset Cadillac ABS Light

-In this guide, we are going to show you how to read fault codes from the ABS module of your Cadillac.
-Once you get the codes, you will need to fix the related problem before you can reset the ABS light.
+In this guide, we will show you how to read fault codes from the ABS module of your Cadillac.
+Once you get the codes, you must fix the related problem before resetting the ABS light.